Open-Systems-Pharmacology/OSMOSES/Documentation/Topics-for-future.md

 *Batch actions* such as "run all", "update all" will be available as an option in the context menu of model configuration.

 ## Read-only PK-Sim modules
 PK-Sim module cannot be edited.
-Editing will convert the module to an xModule, accompanied by a user warning.
+Editing will convert the module to an extension module, accompanied by a user warning.

 ## Commit changes
 STILL UNDER DISCUSSION